 Current space weather services

-The Met Office is already providing forecasts and warnings of the impacts of space weather on UK services and infrastructure into government, and will continue to develop the level of capability the UK requires.
-Initial warnings and forecast services will be operational on a 24 hours a day, seven days a week, 365 days a year basis by the beginning of May 2014, with a second phase of services planned for September 2014.
+The Met Office is already providing operational 24/7 forecasts and warnings of the impacts of space weather on UK services and infrastructure into Government and responder communities, and will continue to develop the level of capability the UK requires.
+A second phase of services to a wider audience are planned for September 2014.

 How do we forecast space weather?